Category:Scraping Tools

 Bright Data is the enterprise standard for web scraping infrastructure, operating over 150 million IPs across 195 countries.

-The company offers multiple products beyond basic scraping: Web Scraper API, ready-made no-code scrapers for 120+ sites, Web Unlocker for anti-bot bypass, and SERP APIs for search engine data.
+The company offers multiple products beyond basic scraping: Web Scraper API, 600+ ready-made no-code scrapers for popular platforms, Web Unlocker for anti-bot bypass, and SERP APIs for search engine data.
 Their proxy network spans residential, datacenter, ISP, and mobile IPs, giving you access to virtually any geo-location and device type you need.

 The Web Scraper API handles both individual requests and bulk operations (up to 5,000 URLs at once) and returns structured data in JSON, HTML, or CSV.